ampproject/amphtml/extensions/amp-video/0.1/amp-video.md

 #### cache

 Indicates what video cache to fetch the sources from (eg: `cache="google"`).
-This will reduce your resources utilization [/filter]
+This will reduce your server requests for video resources by using the cache to serve the sources when possible.
+[/filter]

 ## Analytics